Monterrey: Museums, Mountains and More Make Mexican Metropolis a Magnet

-(The following story was published by Journal & Topics Media Group January 30, 2017.
-The photos also are mine.)
+(The following story and photos, inspired by a hosted visit, was published by Journal and Topics Media Group January 30, 2017.)

 As Mexico’s third-largest metropolis, Monterrey (with two r’s) has long been a global business destination.
 But it is quickly growing in popularity with pleasure travelers as well.

 For good reasons.
 Huddled against the majestic Sierra Madre Oriental mountain range in the northeastern state of Nuevo León, Monterrey is a strikingly modern city.
 The architecture is a mix of colonial and avant-garde, the culinary scene is festive and flavorful, the nightlife is vibrant, and the outdoor adventures are thrilling.